 Income tax expense for the year comprises current and deferred tax recognised in the reporting period.
 Income tax is recognised in the profit and loss account, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
-In this case tax is also recognised in other comprehensive income or directly.
+In this case tax is also recognised in other comprehensive income or directly in equity respectively.